-How do you change a world that's already built entirely around players changing it to their own liking?
-Minecraft modders have come up with some incredibly clever ways to tackle that conundrum, expanding and altering the game in ways you might not expect.
+How do you change a world that's already built entirely around players changing it on their own?
+Minecraft modders have come up with some incredibly clever mods capable of tackling that conundrum, expanding and altering the game in ways you might not expect.

-Read on for our 12 favorite world-changing mods and maps for Minecraft, and be sure to leave a comment letting us know about your favorite mods!
+Read on for 12 of the best world-changing mods and maps for Minecraft, and be sure to leave a comment letting us know about your favorite mods!

 For the newbies who are baffled by the game's mechanics and can't figure out how to survive, there's this difficulty-easing mod.
 With Hunger In Peace installed, you won't get attacked by any mobs and your hunger meter won't ever drop, letting you have all the time you want to explore and start crafting.

 While, obviously, this one is aimed at new players, there's no reason veterans can't try it out if they want to get on building something epic without being interrupted.

 Want to travel across big open areas quickly without having to climb up and down?
 If you're having trouble in the beginning with enemies, use this mod to fire a rope bridge with a grappling hook!
 Just walk across from point A to point B... but, you know, don't fall off, because there's no guard rails.

 Although it's a screen avid players will frequently see, you probably don't think about the game's main menu all that often.
 If you'd prefer the menu be arranged a different way -- or even have a totally different appearance -- this mod lets you completely customize the entire menu any way you see fit.